WheatonCS/Lexos/InTheMargins/Prepare/Scrub/Scrub.md

 4. __Issue/Questions:__
    * I don't believe this works with removed white space.
 Should this be mentioned and is it an issue?
-   * Note that stop words are case sensitive.
-If you provide words with capital letters but set Scrubber to "Make Lowercase", the words containing capitals will not be removed from your documents.

 ### Lemmas
 1. __Tool Tip:__